University of Delaware Partners with ACS Athens

 Fiona and Lauren

-Senior ECE majors Fiona Tumulty and Lauren Montagna are student teaching in ACS Athens for twelve weeks!
+During their 2017 Spring Semester, senior ECE majors Fiona Tumulty and Lauren Montagna conducted their student teaching placement in ACS Athens for twelve weeks!

-Fiona is working with a junior kindergarten class, similar to Pre-K in the states, in the mornings and in the afternoons is working with a special education teacher with a range of elementary-aged students with various special needs.
+Fiona taught in a junior kindergarten class, similar to Pre-K in the states, in the mornings and in the afternoons is worked with a special education teacher with a range of elementary-aged students with various special needs.

 Upon first hearing about the opportunity to work with ACS in Athens, Fiona knew she wanted to take advantage of the opportunity.
 “Immediately I was like yes- sign me up!”